Police use of firearms in the United Kingdom: Great Britain

 Police use of firearms in Great Britain has been tightly limited with senior officers, politicians and the general public preferring forces to retain an approach of policing by respect and consent.

 During the Second World War, it was decided that police would provide armed guards at sites deemed a risk from enemy sabotage, such as 10 Downing Street and the Royal Family and to assist the British Armed Forces in the event of an invasion.
 Metropolitan Police officers were given access to an arsenal of weapons only to be used in case of invasion but were never taken on general patrol.
 To fire the Webley & Scott revolver, officers were expected to pass an exam consisting of firing six shots at a target with three shots needed to hit the target to pass.

-On 1 June 1940, 3,500 Ross Rifles, which had last seen service in 1916, and 72,384 rounds of .303 ammunition were distributed among police divisions.
+On 1 June 1940, 3,500 Ross Rifles, which were phased out in 1916, and 72,384 rounds of .303 ammunition were distributed among police divisions.

 After the Second World War, concerns were aired by the Home Office about the readiness of police forces in case of another war.
 It was decided that the Ministry of Defence would issue Sten guns, Lee–Enfield No4 Mk IIs, revolvers and ammunition to police divisions around the country.
 These were stored in secret depots around the United Kingdom, giving every force quicker access to the weapons.

 Historically, officers on night patrols in some London divisions were frequently armed with Webley revolvers.
 These were introduced following the murder of two officers in 1884, although individual officers were able to choose whether to carry the weapons.
 Armed police were rare by the turn of the century, and were retired formally in July 1936.
 However, after the Battle of Stepney in 1911, Webley semi-automatics were issued to officers.
 From 1936, firearms could only be issued by a sergeant with good reason, and only then to officers who had been trained in their use.